TWPUB/TWPUB-Tools/README.md

 npm run clean
 ```

-## Usage of ''epub2twpub''
+## Usage of **epub2twpub**

-To run the ''epub2twpub'' converter:
+To run the **epub2twpub** converter:

 ```
 node epub2twpub --epub <path-to-input-epub-file> --output <path-to-output-twpub-file>
 ```

+## Stitching TWPub files into wiki files

+The file `./bin/slice-and-stitch-wiki.sh` demonstrates how to stitch a TWPub file into an empty TiddlyWiki wiki file using simple string operations, without using any TiddlyWiki library code.

+The script invokes a JavaScript app `./bin/stitch-wiki.js` that does the actual stitching.